 The key identification number is stamped on the key as shown in the illustration.
 Record this number in the space provided for reference if you ever need a new key.

 2. VEHICLE IDENTIFICATION NUMBER:

-The VIN is located on the frame support rail.
+The VIN is located on the frame tube behind the front left wheel.

 3. ENGINE SERIAL NUMBER: